awslabs/kinesis-aggregation/node/README.md

 ### Asyncronous

 The asyncronous model of deaggregation allows you to provide a callback which is invoked for each User Record that is extracted from the Kinesis Record.
-When all  User Records have been extracted from the Kinesis Record, an ```afterRecordCallback``` is invoked which allows you to continue processing additional Kinesis Records that your consumer received:
+When all User Records have been extracted from the Kinesis Record, an ```afterRecordCallback``` is invoked which allows you to continue processing additional Kinesis Records that your consumer receives:

 ```
 deaggregate(kinesisRecord, perRecordCallback(err, UserRecord), afterRecordCallback(err, errorKinesisRecord));
 ```
-If any errors are encountered during processing of the ```perRecordCallback```, then the ```afterRecordCallback``` is called with the ```err``` plus an error Record which contains the failing subSequenceNumber from the aggregated data, with details about the enclosing Kinesis Record:
+If any errors are encountered during processing of the `perRecordCallback`, then the `afterRecordCallback` is called with the `err` plus an error Record which contains the failed subSequenceNumber from the aggregated data with details about the enclosing Kinesis Record:

 ```
 {